ravindersharma748/kubernetes_app_assignment/README.md

 PV and PV claim ----> Mysql deployment ----> Mysql service (PV is persistent volume and PVC is persistent volume claim)

-Here we will get Mysql service IP, so that we can supply it inside our Node js application connection string(index.js).
-The benifit of creating service is that you don't need to worry about the pods running behined it, pods are epermal but service will be always there with static IP whether it has zero or more pods.
+Here we will get Mysql service which is a headless service, so that we can supply it inside our Node js application connection string(index.js).
+The benifit of creating service is that you don't need to worry about the pod running behined it, pods are ephemeral but service will be always there with static IP even it has zero pod.

 Let's create what we discussed so far.